Facundo-Romano/GlobalProject/README.md

 ## How to use

-- First of all, you will need to have text editor ([VScode](https://code.visualstudio.com/download) recomended).
+- First of all, you will need to have a text editor ([VScode](https://code.visualstudio.com/download) recomended).
 - Then install [Git](https://git-scm.com/) and [Node.js](https://nodejs.org/en/download/).
 If you have averything ready then open VScode and run in the terminal:

 ```bash